Redislabs-Solution-Architects/redisbank-microservices/k8s/aks/aks.md

 This version of Redis Bank is excellent for demonstrating the active-active capabilities of Redis Enterprise on managed Kubernetes clusters.

-For example, you could deploy the microservices and UI in 'UK South', and the data generation service in 'UK West' - Redis will handle the data replication between the regions.
+For example, you could deploy the microservices and UI in 'UK South' Azure region, and the data generation service in 'UK West' - Redis Enterprise will handle the data replication between the regions.

-The instructions below detail the steps for getting Redis Enterprise configured on Azure Kubernetes Servce (AKS) alongside the Redis Bank microservices and UI.
+The instructions below detail the steps for getting Redis Enterprise configured on Azure Kubernetes Service (AKS) alongside the Redis Bank microservices and UI.

 ## Prerequisites